Musab-Hassan/slickscrolljs/docs/docs/#3 - Easing & Timing.md

 ### Penner Functions

-The following is the list of Penner functions slickScroll supports
+List of Penner functions slickScroll supports:

 Ease In | Ease Out | Ease In Out
 | - | - | - |